TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/api-config/classic.md

 In Tyk Classic APIs, the *custom_middleware* section of the Tyk Classic API Definition is where you configure plugins that will run at different points during the lifecycle of an API request.

-The table below illustrates the Tyk OAS API configuration parameters that correspond to each phase of the API request lifecycle:
+This table illustrates the different phases of the API request lifecycle where custom plugins can be executed:

 | Phase | Description       | Config |
 | ----- | ---               | ----   |